Judge rules Kim Foxx can’t be called to testify in the Jussie Smollett trial

 That makes the defense’s strategy a “very double-edged sword,” Judge James Linn said.
 They are free to introduce evidence about the guns, but their argument could easily be rebutted if prosecutors tell jurors the guns were legal, he said.

-No trial date has been set, but Linn seems eager to hustle the case along, informing the attorneys at length about his process for selecting jurors even though the defense said that due to technical issues they have not even been able to access all the potential evidence in the case.
+No trial date has been set, but Linn seems eager to hustle the case along, informing the attorneys at length about his process for selecting jurors even though the defense said that because of technical issues they have not even been able to access all the potential evidence in the case.

 Linn said he was hesitant to set a trial date Thursday, given the uncertainty about COVID-19 restrictions in the wake of the delta variant’s spread.